MicrosoftDocs/power-automate-docs/articles/ui-flows/edit-desktop.md

    ![Retry policy card](../media/edit-desktop/retry-policy-card.png)

-   The timeout is a value you can specify to set the length of time the UI flow should try to perform an action that it’s unable to complete before cancelling it.
-Once the action is cancelled, the retry policy begins.
+   The timeout is a value you can specify to set the length of time the UI flow should try to perform an action that it’s unable to complete before canceling it.
+Once the action is canceled, the retry policy begins.
 The default timeout value is five minutes.

-   There are three types of retry in UI flows.
+   There are three types of retries in UI flows.

    - Default
    - None